 Walking down the street exposes me to someone sleeping in a cardboard box, another person walking between cars stopped at a red light asking for money.
 Daily, I walk past million dollar homes beautifully set around world class museums on boulevards full of fine art.
 Paradoxically, the people living on the street seem so out of place.

 A perception of life I was not aware of when I lived in the quiet suburban beach resort.

-Who we are born of and what our parents life experiences were, created their choices.
+Who we were born of and what our parents life experiences were, created their choices.
 Those choices fall on the lives of the children they bear.
-Those children, raised under the belief systems of the parents, create the perceptions the children then carry into their lives and onto the lives of their children.
+Those children, raised under the belief systems of the parents, create the perceptions for their children, who then carry those belief systems into the lives and onto the lives of their children.
 And so on and so forth.

 Those perceptions and paths aren't right or wrong, they are simply different.
 My path isn't your path.
 We all walk different paths.

 Though we are all human beings living a shared experience, that experience is very different for each one of us.